casanet/casanet-server/README.md

 hold 10 applications for each home appliance that each is completely different in the interface and operations and authentication, it's a very annoying thing and in addition, the servers, some of which are small Chinese companies, do not always work well, so there is no external access, and there is no normal and clear message about why it does not work.

 And the biggest thing is a security issue, I don't want to trust any company code/server in my home.
-I want to use open-source only. when I can make sure that no one tracks me or any other malicious.
+I want to use open-source only. when I can make sure that no one tracks me or any other malicious code runnig in my home. also, I want to block all of my Chinese devices from  communicating any server outside my local network.

 As a solution to these problems this project consolidates all the smart home appliances into one simple and clear and easy to access API. and it runs on a computer (or any other device that can run node.js, tested on Windows 10 and Linux Ubuntu) at home and does not require connection to the internet to work properly.

-The logic and design of the server is that there are several types of devices in the world, such as a lighting device, an AC device, and the like, and for each physical device its own module that realizes the capabilities that the device of its kind enables,(and the advanced options that each company realizes in a different way like timing, thrown), and on all devices there is a switch component with on\off option.
+The logic and design of the server is that there are several types of devices in the world, such as a lighting device, an AC device etc, and for each physical device its own module that realizes the capabilities that the device of its kind enables,(and the advanced options that each company realizes in a different way like timing, thrown), and on all devices there is a switch component with on\off option.

 This structure enables the creation of a separate server and a collection of modules that enable communication by implementing preset methods for each device type (such as the OOP interface).